rdashcraft91/Energy-Dashboard/README.md

 Q4: What is the average retail price of oil and gas by state and sector?
 (Source: https://www.eia.gov/opendata/qb.php?category=241020)

-## Agenda:
+## Development and Deployment:

-1. Development:

-a.
-Tools Used
- - Python (requests, pandas, numpy, flask)
- - JavaScript (plotly, chart.js)
- - MongoDB Atlas
- - Amazon Web Services
+Each team member used a combination of API Requests, Python, Pandas, and PyMongo to pull their data from the EIA website, clean the data, and send that data to our MongoDB Atlas database.
+Using the cloud-stored data, we each created plots using JavaScript to answer our questions above.
+Each plot was created using either the plotly or chartjs library.
+After finalizing our individual charts, we deployed the entire dashboard to the web using Amazon Web Services.

-b. data streaming: EIA site -> data clean-up -> db update -> plot generation -> publishing
+[b. data streaming: EIA site -> data clean-up -> db update -> plot generation -> publishing

 2. Energy sources breakdown and evolution by time